-This reel, “Da Slockit Light,” was composed by the renown Shetland fiddler Tom Anderson (1910-1991), who composed over three hundred tunes.
+This reel-time slow air, “Da Slockit Light,” was composed by the renown Shetland fiddler Tom Anderson (1910-1991), who composed over three hundred tunes.
 He was born in Esha Ness, on the Northmavine peninsula, in the far northwest edge of the Shetland mainland.
 He began composing in 1936 and continued to do so almost until the day he died.
 This tune is sometimes thought to be his best-known, and it is often played very slowly to reflect the sort of melancholy nostalgia with which it was composed.
 This is the way it is played, for instance, on the CD by Brendan Bulger, Marty Fahey, Kathleen Gavin entitled Music at the House (2003).
 Kathleen Gavin plays “Da Slockit Light” on piano there, and it’s a very moving rendition if you know the background.
 She provided background on the tune, as have others, and the story runs as follows:

 Once, when asked about the tune, Tom Anderson recounted that he was leaving his birth-home of Esha Ness one cold January in 1969.
 It was after 11pm and with maybe a quarter-moon it was a rather dark night.
 As he was leaving he looked back at the top of the hill leading out of the district and he saw so few lights compared to what he remembered from his youth.
 Then, as he stood there, the lights started to go out one by one.
 “Coupled with the recent death of my wife,” he explained “made me think of the old word ‘Slockit,’ meaning, a light that has gone out, and I think that is what inspired the tune” (1970).